Frontotemporal dementia (FTD)

 • find it difficult to plan, organise and make decisions – these problems may first appear at work or with managing money

-• lose the ability to understand what others might be thinking or feeling – they may be less considerate of the needs of others, lose interest in social activities or be less friendly.
-They may also have less of a sense of humour or laugh at other people’s problems.
-This can make the person appear cold and selfish
+• lose the ability to understand what others might be thinking or feeling – they may be less considerate of the needs of others, lose interest in social activities or be less friendly

-• show repetitive or obsessive behaviours – for example, repeating phrases or gestures, hoarding or being obsessed with timekeeping.
-They may also take up new interests – for example, music or spirituality.
-These might give the person a positive focus but can become obsessive in nature
+• take up new interests – for example, music or spirituality – these might give the person a positive focus, but can sometimes become obsessive in nature

-FTD can also affect how sensitive a person is to physical or environmental stimulation such as temperature, sounds and even pain.
+FTD can also affect how sensitive a person is to physical or environmental stimulation, such as temperature, sounds and even pain.

 As a result, people with this type of FTD rarely think they need to seek medical help for their condition.
-They may also refuse to do so if others suggest it.
+They may refuse to do so if others suggest it.
 This can cause long delays in getting an accurate diagnosis.
-The person may also have problems taking medication or going to therapy sessions if they are not aware of their condition.
-Safe driving will also be difficult.

-The two main subtypes of PPA are:
+The two main types of language-led FTD are:

 • semantic variant PPA